Can you produce your steel components faster than traditional production methods, reducing production costs using a metal 3D printer?

 I’m Ivano Corsini, (Co-Founder and CEO of 3D4STEEL – the first 3D printer for steel) creator of the CORSYSTEM method – Open Powder 3D Metal Printing.
 It is the definitive system which allows you to produce faster and earn more by simply inserting an industrial 3D printer within your mechanical production flow.

 For over 30 years, I have dealt with mechanical engineering in all its various facets.
-Since 2013, after meeting my current partner Gabriele Carloni (Co-Founder and Head of R & D of 3D4STEEL).
-I have concentrated all my energy and resources in the development of a 3D printer which produces mechanical components in steel.
+Since 2013, I have concentrated all my energy and resources in the development of a 3D printer which produces mechanical components in steel.
 This enables the fast adoption into the industrial production of small and medium-sized batches, thereby clearly reducing costs.

 These results are ONLY obtainable thanks to an in-depth 3D printer customization.